yassineao/Gloyoo/Frontend/gloyoo/README.md

 - `de`
 - `en`

+Supported service slugs:

+- `social-media`
+- `content-creation`
+- `performance-marketing`
+- `webdesign`

+---

 ## 🗂️ Content & Localization

-Most marketing copy, labels, metadata, and service content are managed in:
+Most marketing copy, labels, and service details are managed in:

 - `app/lib/i18n.ts`

-If you want to update:
+Use that file to update:

 - navigation labels
-- hero text
+- hero content
 - service descriptions
 - SEO titles and descriptions
-- form labels and testimonials
+- form copy and text blocks

-start with that file.
+---

-## 🔎 SEO Configuration
+## 🔎 SEO Setup

-SEO helpers and site-level metadata live in:
+SEO-related logic lives in:

 - `app/lib/seo.ts`
 - `app/layout.tsx`
 - `app/robots.ts`
 - `app/sitemap.ts`
+- route-level `generateMetadata()` functions

-You can optionally define the public site URL in `.env.local`:
+You can optionally set the public site URL in `.env.local`:

 ```env
 NEXT_PUBLIC_SITE_URL=https://your-domain.com
 ```

-If not set, the project falls back to `https://gloyoo.vercel.app`.
+If no value is provided, the app falls back to `https://gloyoo.vercel.app`.

-## 📝 Notes

-- `app/api/` is currently empty, so the form is presentational unless a backend endpoint is added.
-- The site is structured as a lead-generation/agency website and is a strong fit for deployment on **Vercel**.

 ---

+## 📝 Development Notes

+- The project is currently **frontend-focused**.
+- The consultation form is present in the UI, but backend submission handling can be added later if needed.
+- The app is well suited for deployment on **Vercel**.

+---

 ## ✅ Summary

-This frontend is a clean, multilingual agency site for Gloyoo with:
+This frontend provides a solid foundation for a modern digital agency website with:

-- strong landing-page structure
-- reusable components
-- localized SEO support
+- multilingual support
+- clean component organization
+- service-focused landing pages
+- SEO-friendly structure
-- room for future form/API integration
+- room for future backend/API integration